Why are clinic websites so expensive?

-Driving traffic to a website has become increasingly more expensive and losing expensively acquired visitors in split seconds, only adds to the overall cost.
+Driving traffic to a website has become increasingly more expensive, and losing expensively acquired visitors in split seconds, only adds to the overall cost.
 So detailed and careful planning to avoid early exits has become critical in website development.

 2. Mobile doubles the cost

-Before smartphones popularised mobile internet access for everyone a website mainly catered for desktop computers and laptops.
-As mobile traffic surpassed desktop traffic, the focus has now turned to mobile.
+Before smartphones popularised mobile internet access for everyone, a website mainly catered for desktop computers and laptops; as mobile traffic surpassed desktop traffic, the focus has now turned to mobile.
 So increasingly, the success of a modern website hinges on how easy and well-planned the mobile experience is.

 This means that design and development teams are effectively working to build two highly functional platforms.
 Mobile and desktop.
 That alone doubles the cost of building websites.
-Add tablet compatibility and you get the picture.
+Add tablet compatibility, and you get the picture.

-3. Technical innovation offers competitive advantage
+3. Technical innovation offers a competitive advantage

-If a health or beauty business does not want to fall into the trap of price comparison, it needs to ensure that the website reflects it’s brand values in the best possible way.
+If a health or beauty business does not want to fall into the trap of price comparison, it needs to ensure that the website reflects its brand values in the best possible way.

 Increasingly consumers prefer company websites, not for the superiority of their product or service, but for the ease of use associated with the web experience, the ability of the company to respond online and technical innovation that enables an easier booking or a digital benefit as part of after-care.